 - are legally permitted to do child-related work while their application is being processed.

-Most people can do child-related work while their application is processed.
+Most people can do child-related work while their application is being processed.

 However, you cannot if you: